Optimal b-Colourings and Fall Colourings in $H$-Free Graphs: Introduction

 \section{Introduction}

-Colouring is an extensively studied area of graph theory focussing in particular on colourings that use few colours \cite{JT95,Lewis21}.
+Colouring is an extensively studied area of graph theory, mostly focussing on minimising the number of colours used~\cite{JT95,Lewis21}.
 Namely, a \emph{colouring} in a graph $G$ is a mapping $c:V\to \mathbb{Z}^+$ such that $c(u)\neq c(v)$ for every edge $uv\in E$.
 If $|c(V)|=k$, then $c$ is a {\it $k$-colouring}, and the {\it chromatic number} is the smallest $k$ such that $G$ has a $k$-colouring.
 However, there have also been well-studied graph colouring concepts that involve maximising the number of colours $k$ subject to additional conditions, such as the achromatic number~\cite{kortsarz2007improved}, {b-chromatic number}~\cite{IM99,jakovac2018b}, Grundy number~\cite{bonnet2018complexity} and {fall achromatic number}~\cite{dunbar2000fall}.
 In particular, the \emph{b-chromatic number} of a graph $G$ is the maximum integer $k$ for which $G$ admits a $k$-colouring where every colour $i$ has a vertex $v_i$ of colour $i$ that is adjacent to a vertex of every colour $j\neq i$.
 Such a vertex~$v_i$ is called \emph{b-chromatic}, and a colouring where every colour class has a b-chromatic vertex is called a \emph{b-colouring}.
 See Figure~\ref{f-examples} for an example of a b-colouring.

 The b-chromatic number was introduced by Irving and Manlove in 1999~\cite{IM99} as the worst- case behaviour of a natural heuristic for approximating the chromatic number of a graph $G$.
 Starting with an arbitrary colouring, we iteratively try to improve it: at each step, pick a colour $i$ and try to reduce the number of colours by recolouring each vertex $v$ of colour $i$ by a colour of $G$ that is not in $v$'s neighbourhood.
 If such a recolouring is not possible for colour $i$, try another colour.
 The process terminates when every colour has a b-chromatic vertex, and also shows that every graph has a b-colouring.
-Other applications of the b-chromatic number arise in graph clustering~\cite{effantin2006distributed}, postal mail sorting \cite{gaceb2008improvement} and analysing hospital stays \cite{elghazel2006new}.
+Other applications of the b-chromatic number arise in graph clustering~\cite{effantin2006distributed}, postal mail sorting~\cite{gaceb2008improvement} and analysing hospital stays~\cite{elghazel2006new}.